Lua Swap Achieves Market Capitalization of $5.20 Million (LUA)

 Buying and Selling Lua Swap

-It is usually not presently possible to buy alternative cryptocurrencies such as Lua Swap directly using U.S. dollars.
-Investors seeking to acquire Lua Swap should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lua Swap using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Lua Swap directly using U.S. dollars.
+Investors seeking to trade Lua Swap should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lua Swap using one of the exchanges listed above.

 Receive News & Updates for Lua Swap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lua Swap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.